Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week8/day1/exercise0/description.md

 ```

 To make Redux work properly we must remember few rules:
-1. A Reducer must allways return a new object if the sub-state was changed.
+1. A Reducer must allays return a new object if the sub-state was changed.
 2. A Reducer must return the same state if the state was not changed.
 3. **A Reducer must also be able to handle the condition in which the state is undefined and initialize the state.**